RISCV-MYTH-WORKSHOP/RISC-V-Core/README.md

 # Digital Logic with TL-Verilog and Makerchip

+#### MAKERCHIP
-[Makerchip](https://makerchip.com/) is a free online environment for developing high-quality integrated circuits.
-You can code, compile, simulate, and debug Verilog designs, all from your browser.
-Your code, block diagrams, and waveforms are tightly integrated.
+Makerchip is a free online environment by Redwood EDA for developing high-quality integrated circuits.
+The online platform can be used to code, compile, simulate and debug Verilog designs all in just one tool.
+Access and learn from [here](http://makerchip.com/)

    * TL-Verilog